sar4th/AetherCache/README.md

-# microDB
+# AetherCache

-**microDB** is a simple, in-memory key-value database written in TypeScript.
+**AetherCache** is a simple, in-memory key-value database written in TypeScript.
 It provides basic database operations (insert, get, update, delete) with persistence using file storage.

 ## Features